Stibochiona nicea: Description

 The male upperside is a deep velvety black.
-Forewing: cell with three somewhat obscure light blue transverse short lines, a curved series of four discal and of five postdiscal minute white spots anteriorly, and a complete series of subterminal similar spots, bordered inwardly by a row of paired blue marks on each side of veins 1 to 6.
-Hindwing: a postdiscal blue transverse sinuous line not reaching the costa or dorsum, followed by a subterminal series of blue circular marks with black centres, their rims outwardly snow white.
-Cilia of both forewings and hindwings are white, alternated with black on the forewing, continuous on the hindwing.
-Underside purplish black.
-Forewing: the cell-marks better defined, the discal and postdiscal series of spots sinuous, each of seven spots; the subterminal row of spots as on the upperside, but larger, the line of blue paired marks on the veins bordering the subterminal row on the inner side above absent.
-Hindwing: three obliquely placed subbasal spots and a transverse sinuous line of discal spots blue, followed by a series of five or six postdiscal dots and a subterminal line of transverse inwardly crescentic bars in the interspaces lilacine white.

-Antennae, head, thorax and abdomen black.
+The forewing is a cell with three somewhat obscure light blue transverse short lines, a curved series of four discal and of five postdiscal white spots anteriorly, and a complete series of subterminal similar spots, bordered inwardly by a row of paired blue marks on each side of veins 1 to 6.

+The hindwing is a postdiscal blue transverse sinuous line not reaching the costa or dorsum, followed by a subterminal series of blue circular marks with black centres, their rims outwardly white.

+The cilia of both forewings and hindwings are white, alternating with black on the forewing, while continuous on the hindwing.
+The underside is purplish black.

+On the forewing, the cell-marks better defined, the discal and postdiscal series of spots are sinuous, on each of seven spots; the subterminal row of spots is as on the upperside, but larger.
+The line of blue paired marks on the veins borders the subterminal row on the inner side above is absent.
+In the hindwing are three obliquely placed subbasal spots and a transverse sinuous line of discal spots blue, followed by a series of five or six postdiscal dots and a subterminal line of transverse inwardly crescentic bars lilacine white in the interspaces.
+The antennae, head, thorax and abdomen are black.

-Female similar, but on the upperside the ground colour dull black suffused with green, the cell-markings and the inner subterminal paired spots on the forewing and the postdiscal sinuous band on the hindwing metallic green.
-Underside ground colour fuliginous black, the markings as in the male but larger.
+The female is similar, but on the upperside the ground colour is dull black suffused with green.
+The cell-markings and the inner subterminal paired spots on the forewing and the postdiscal sinuous band on the hindwing are metallic green.
+The underside ground colour is fuliginous black, while the markings are as in the male but larger.